 DISM.exe /Online /Cleanup-image /Restorehealth sfc /scannow Dism.exe /online /enable-feature /featurename:NetFramework3.5

 Type each command and press Enter.
 The first two commands will take some time to run.
-After the DISM and SFC commands finish, you should be able to run the Windows Update troubleshooter from the Command-Line.
+After the DISM and SFC commands finish, you can run the Windows Update troubleshooter from the Command-Line.

 What Does the SFC Command Do?